-- 1. copy TTL inwards: apply copy TTL inward actions to the packet - 2. pop: apply all tag pop actions to the packet - 3. push: apply all tag push actions to the packet - 4. copy TTL outwards: apply copy TTL outwards action to the packet - 5. decrement TTL: apply decrement TTL action to the packet

-- 6. set: apply all set-field actions to the packet - 7. qos: apply all QoS actions, such as set_queue to the packet - 8. group: if a group action is specified, apply the actions of the relevant group bucket(s) in the order specified by this list - 9. output: if no group action is specified, forward the packet on the port specified by the output action
+- 1. copy TTL inwards: apply copy TTL inward actions to the packet - 2. pop: apply all tag pop actions to the packet - 3. push-MPLS: apply MPLS tag push action to the packet - 4. push-PBB: apply PBB tag push action to the packet - 5. push-VLAN: apply VLAN tag push action to the packet - 6. copy TTL outwards: apply copy TTL outwards action to the packet - 7. decrement TTL: apply decrement TTL action to the packet - 8. set: apply all set-field actions to the packet - 9. qos: apply all QoS actions, such as set_queue to the packet - 10. group: if a group action is specified, apply the actions of the relevant group bucket(s) in the order specified by this list - 11. output: if no group action is specified, forward the packet on the port specified by the output action